How Can Credit Risk Analyst Become Financial Analyst

 A credit analyst measures the creditworthiness of a company or an institution and facilitates credit risk management.
 Usually employed by banks, smaller investment companies and credit card companies, their general job role involves assessing whether a loan applicant is creditworthy or not.
-By first gathering relevant to the same and post a detailed analysis of the same, they either approve or disapprove the credit application of the applicant.
-Credit analysts employed with larger financial institutions also have the added responsibility of monitoring if a client is at a possibility of defaulting if an applicant’s account needs to be closed or a client needs an extension on his line of credit.
+By first gathering relevant to the same and posting a detailed analysis of the same, they either approve or disapprove the credit application of the applicant.
+Credit analysts employed with larger financial institutions also have the added responsibility of monitoring if a client is at a possibility of defaulting if an applicant’s account needs to be closed or if a client needs an extension on his line of credit.

 What is the Job of a Financial Analyst Different from that of a Credit Analyst

 Often sounding similar, the job of a financial analyst involves working on a much larger scale.
 He assesses the creditworthiness of a business or a company.
 A counterparty or an investor risk is always involved in this case, along with a lot of involvement in foreign bank sectors, interbank funding, lending and borrowing of securities, or foreign exchange.
 It is also a financial analyst’s responsibility to measure and forest the risk of both the counterpart and its settlement, before getting into the process of lending.
 Also, it is a must for financial analysts to conduct thorough research of any market or sector that involves a potential business, often on the basis of which they are required to build financial models to forecast potential situations that may arise in the future.

 Qualifications Needed for a Credit Analyst to Become a Financial analyst